 Each year, Wake Audubon chooses a bird on which to focus.
-The species is always one that is locally found in Raleigh and a bird that is under pressure from development and loss of habitat.
-We learn about the species through articles in our enewsletter, lectures and field trips.
+The species is always one that is found in Wake County and a bird that is under pressure from climate change, development and loss of habitat..
+We learn about the species through articles in our e-newsletter, lectures and field trips

 The Red-headed Woodpecker’s scientific name is Melanerpes erythrocephalus.
 It was originally described by Linnaeus and the species name literally means red head.
 The head and neck is entirely red, unlike the Red-bellied Woodpecker, which is red on the back of the neck only (and a little on the belly).
 The bird’s underside is white while the back and tail and most of the wings are black It has a large white wing patch.
 Males and females look alike while juveniles have grey heads.